HeRoMo/pronto-action/README.md

 ### For running rubocop runner

-The followoing yaml is a simplest workflow difinition of using pronto-action.
+The following yaml is a simplest workflow difinition of using pronto-action.

 ```yaml
 name: Pronto